-Last week, as I walked through the hardware store, I stopped short in front of a display.
+Not long ago, as I walked through a hardware store, I stopped short in front of a display.
 There, spread invitingly, were dozens of gleaming glass jars, just begging to be filled with jams and jellies, vegetables and juices.

-She proudly showed me the larder she had established in the basement, shelf after shelf of canned vegetables and fruits, juices and jams.
-It was a storehouse of flavor and nutrition to last throughout the coming Pennsylvania winter.
+She proudly showed me her basement storehouse, shelf after shelf of canned vegetables and fruits, juices and jams.
+It was a treasure of flavor and nutrition to last throughout the coming Pennsylvania winter.

 Together we spent many steamy but enjoyable hours in Mom's kitchen or mine, working through bushels of fruits and vegetables.
 From peaches and pears to grapes and apples, we turned mountains of fresh produce into a collection of glistening jars of old-fashioned comfort.

 And, with experience, I finally had the nerve to branch out into some specialties of my own.
 One of the family's favorites was elderberry jam, made from such tiny wild berries that it took our three berry pickers.and their Dadlong searches to gather enough of the wee fruits for even one batch.